beniaminogreen/zoomerjoin/paper.md

 benchmark other matching / joining algorithms [@Kaufman_2021].
-For the Euclidean distance, I use the programs to link datasets of points drawn from a multivatiate gaussian with 50 dimensions to a copy of this dataset with dataset with each observation shifted by a small $\varepsilon = .00001$ upwards along each axis.
+For the Euclidean distance, I use the programs to link datasets of points drawn from a multivatiate gaussian with 50 dimensions to a copy of this dataset with dataset with each observation shifted by a small $\varepsilon = .00001$ along each axis.

 ![Memory Use and Runtime Comparison of Fuzzy-Joining Methods in R](benchmarks.png)